Puerto Rico Highway 148

 Puerto Rico Highway 148 (PR-148) is a short north–south road that connects from PR-5 to PR-167 in Naranjito, Puerto Rico.
+This highway is located between Guadiana and Barrio Nuevo, in eastern Naranjito.

 Route description

-The bypass goes through Comerío and Barrio Guadiana from PR-5 because PR-167 (between Bayamón and Naranjito) has many curves.
-Originally PR-148 also ran to west (from its junction with PR-5 and PR-826) to the former PR-147 near the downtown of Naranjito to improve the access from the east because PR-164 (like PR-167) has many curves in Barrio Nuevo area.
+The bypass goes to Comerío and Guadiana barrio from PR-5 because PR-167 between Bayamón and Naranjito has many curves.
+Originally PR-148 also ran to west from its junction with PR-5 and PR-826 to the former PR-147 near the downtown Naranjito to improve the access from the east because PR-164, like PR-167, has many curves in Barrio Nuevo area.
 Actually the former PR-147 and the east–west section of this route is now part of PR-5.